nightroman/FarNet/Vessel/Readme.txt

 1.0.7

-Recommended FarNet 4.3.34

-Update removes old records but keeps the last one for each file, so that files are still in the list.
-If file count exceeds 512 all records of old exceeding files are discarded.
-(512 is the default history limit in Far)
+Use FarNet 4.3.35: key counts reflect actual changes better.
+This is quite important statistics for Vessel.

+Update removes from the history records of missing files, oldest files exceeding the limit, and old records keeping at least one per file.

+Added the registry options MaximumDayCount and MaximumFileCount.

-Minor improvement of training performance.
+Minor improvements of UI and training performance.